 Plus, if you have an job location within walking distance or a short bike ride to, there are benefits like reducing stress, and improved physical fitness, in addition to simply saving money.

 Take Public Transportation When It Is Possible

-Public transit is an affordable way of commuting, but it means giving up your car for the time being.
-If this does not work with your lifestyle or if you live in areas where public transport isn’t available, find other ways to limit driving time.
+Public mass transit is an affordable fuel efficient way of commuting, but it means giving up your car for the time being.
+If this does not work with your lifestyle or if you live in areas where public transport isn't available, find other ways to limit driving time and fuel used.

 Ride-sharing services are cheaper than ever before and could save money on gas prices while allowing you some freedom when using cars sporadically.